 More than a century after Elizabeth’s death, a man named László Turóczi recounted this story, including for the first time the detail about Elizabeth allegedly bathing in the blood of her “murder” “victims”.
-Not even during the show trial did this claim come up, but today, it’s a key part of the myth of Elizabeth Báthory: mass murderess.
+Of note: László Turóczi was a Jesuit, ie a Catholic, ie someone with a vested interest in making the Protestant Elizabeth sound like a horrible villain.
+To be sure, this claim of blood-bathing didn’t come up AT ALL throughout the three testimonials given by three hundred tortured witnesses, all of whom were actively defaming Elizabeth.
+Like, even “Susannah” didn’t suggest this.
+But today, this is a key part of the myth of Elizabeth Báthory: mass murderess.

 The myth of Elizabeth Báthory basically goes like this: she was sort of a real-life version of Snow White’s evil stepmother, an aging woman desperate to cling to youth and murderously jealous of younger women.
 And so, she murdered 650 of them (that random number from the witness known as “Susannah”) and would then bathe in their blood.
 Sometimes, she’s presented as a vampire as well.
 She is still, as of this writing, listed in the Guinness Book of World Records as the most prolific female murderer, based again on Susannah’s third-hand testimony.